 It says that it can give you a shave almost as close as you’d get with a normal razor, without having to worry about ingrown hairs and razor burn.
-Oh, and it’s said to cut time off of your shaving routine, too.
+Besides, it’s said to cut time off of your shaving routine, too.

-And well, I may be one of the laziest people out there.
-So, I jumped at the chance to stop having to shave with a razor every other day, and instead having the ability to just use this electric razor instead.
-But just how good is the Philips Oneblade – is it good enough that you can throw away all of your cartridge razors?
-Let’s take a look at the Oneblade and see how it performs.
+Therefore, I jumped at the chance to stop having to shave with a razor every day, and instead of having the ability to just use this electric Philips OneBlade razor instead.
+So, just how good is the Philips Oneblade – is it good enough that you can throw away all of your cartridge razors?

 Philips Oneblade Review

-I’m not too sure I need to say too much about the Philips brand, as it’s likely everyones heard of them.
-They have a few different popular series of shavers and trimmers, like the Norelco brand and other shavers like the series 5000.
+I’m not too sure I need to say too much about the Philips brand, as it’s likely everyone heard of them.
+They have a few different popular series of shavers and trimmers, like the Norelco brand, and other shavers like the series 5000.

 The Oneblade have been heavily pushed recently, so they obviously think that they’ve managed to make something decent.

 I picked up the Oneblade for around £40 ($50) – I might have been able to get it cheaper if I waited until it was on sale, but I don’t think it drops down that much in valuation.

 They can be as much as £10 ($12) for just one replacement head, and if I had to replace it every few weeks – well, the costs were going to stack up pretty quickly.

 I was pretty surprised by the small size of the Oneblade.
 It’s way thinner than any other kind of electric razor, and it appears more like a designing trimmer than anything that can really tackle beard growth.

 It’s also actually a waterproof electric razor, so you can use it quite easily in the shower as well.
-This is where the grips come in hand, as it won’t slip out of your hands easily.
+This is where the grips come in hand, as they won’t slip out of your hands easily.

 Although I don’t use the Oneblade in the shower too much, it’s nice having the ability to use it as a waterproof electric razor too.
 There aren’t too many other waterproof models out there that work well with sensitive skin.

 In addition to the base electric razor, it also comes with three different guide combs that you can attach to the top of the razor.
-They’re aptly named lengths 1, 2 and 3 – 1 will give you a very slight beard longer than stubble, and 3 will give you a short and pretty neat beard, whilst 2 is obviously somewhere in between.
+They’re aptly named lengths 1, 2, and 3 – 1 will give you a very slight beard longer than stubble, and 3 will give you a short and pretty neat beard, whilst 2 is obviously somewhere in between.

 I have read that the newer models of the Oneblade actually have a 4th attachment length, which I’ll be keen to try and might order soon.
 But the original ones do work very well for beard trimming, and can enable you to maintain a neat trim.

 For most people, they’ll be looking to get as close to a clean, wet shave as possible with the Oneblade, as no other face shavers really come close to a clean shave, always leaving stubble.

 So does the Oneblade really give you a truly clean shave?
 The truthful answer is.. no. The Oneblade does shave closer than any other electric shaver I’ve used, but it still doesn’t come close to getting hair as short as a wet shave.

 Whilst it shaves down to slightly less than what I’d define as “stubble”, it’s not a completely clean shave.
-However for me this is fine, as my beard would probably grow out the this length within less than a day anyway.
+However, for me, this is fine, as my beard would probably grow out this length within less than a day anyway.

-Oh, and the blades are quite expensive (well, very expensive), but you won’t need to renew them all that often.
+Besides, the blades are quite expensive (well, very expensive), but you won’t need to renew them all that often.
 I’ve used the Oneblade to shave 3 times a week around the neck area, and it lasts a good few months before having to change to a new blade.

 Whilst initially I wasn’t that impressed with the Philips Oneblade, I think I was expecting it to cut as close as a razor.
 If you need to clean/wet shave your face to keep up appearances or for work, then you’ll have to stick with a normal razor to do this.

 However, I am still using the Oneblade on a regular basis.
-If you don’t need to keep your face and neck clean shaven, then I think it’s pretty great.
+If you don’t need to keep your face and neck clean-shaven, then I think it’s pretty great.

-And with the guide comb attached (level 3), it can actually be used to trim down your beard to a pretty neat, short length.
+Additionally, with the guide comb attached (level 3), it can actually be used to trim down your beard to a pretty neat, short length.
 So, no need for a beard trimmer.
 If you want to see this model compared to others, then check out my electric razor guide.

-It’s proving to be pretty perfect for me to be able to maintain a short and neat beard, with an almost clean shaven neck.
+It’s proving to be pretty perfect for me to be able to maintain a short and neat beard, with an almost clean-shaven neck.
 I think the Oneblade would be perfect for younger teens who don’t want to use a cartridge razor, as it can tackle thinner hair very easily.